High School

 Is your school associated with a church or denomination?

 Ann Arbor Christian School is an independent, interdenominational, and private Christian school not associated with a church or denomination.
-While our high school campus is located at Huron Hills Church (soon to merge with Grace Ann Arbor Church), we are not a school of that church and are completely autonomous from them.
+While our high school campus is located at Grace Ann Arbor North Church (formerly Huron Hills Church), we are not a school of that church and are completely autonomous from them.
 However, we are very grateful for the partnership that we have with the church and for their hospitality in hosting our high school.

 As a school, about 45 churches are represented within our school community.
 We appreciate the diversity of churches represented in our school and the richness it provides to our community.